Prepositions of place and direction

 sth./sb. is on each side

-Our house is between the supermarket and the school.
+Our house is between the

 by